 The Dungeness National Wildlife Refuge is not too far off the highway and is a gem.
 There’s a lot to do and see.
 It’s clearly a popular destination, but officials have converted some trails to one-way to help manage crowds.

 After this excursion, some family members might doze the rest of the way to Port Townsend.

 We’ve long had a soft spot for this Victorian town.
 I swear, the shops get cuter every year!
-Some of them also felt almost uncomfortably crowded on our visit, but there was a lot of encouraging, “We’re all in this together” signage and reminders of mask requirements.
 We bought books and coffee; dinner was takeout fish and chips.

 Our daughter got a huge kick out of the deer roaming the residential areas and also the restored old “fire bell tower.”
 Climb the stairs between the upper and lower parts of town (maybe a few times!) before you hit one of several bakeries and ice cream shops.

 The journey home

 We made lots of detours and stops.
 We could not resist driving a ways down Egg & I Road (its real name), an homage to the classic Northwest tale by Betty MacDonald.
 You can’t tell where the author lived, but you can get a bit of a feel for her life.
 Finn River Farm & Cidery is a fun stop right outside of town.
 They have a short but varied menu (serving Thursday through Sunday as of January 2023), plus food trucks on weekends and you can walk through parts of the orchard.